duyubo/Biosignal-Processing/README.md

   - v.py: Visualization fuctions for an intuitive observation of whether the constrastive learning backbones can distinguish the differences between different classes

 ## Datasets
-EEG109: 64 channel eeg data of 109 subjects recording motor imagery and motor executation [9][10][11] BCI-IV 2a: 22 channel eeg data of 9 subjects recording motor imagery [14]
+- EEG109: 64 channel eeg data of 109 subjects recording motor imagery and motor executation [9][10][11]
+- BCI-IV 2a: 22 channel eeg data of 9 subjects recording motor imagery [14]
-EDF78: single channel eeg data of 78 subjects recording eeg signals while the people are sleeping [11][12][13]
+- EDF78: single channel eeg data of 78 subjects recording eeg signals while the people are sleeping [11][12][13]
-EMG22: 12-channel emg signals of 22 subjects recording basic movements of the fingers and of the wrist and grasping and functional movements [7][8]
+- EMG22: 12-channel emg signals of 22 subjects recording basic movements of the fingers and of the wrist and grasping and functional movements [7][8]
-Cho2017: 64-channel eeg signals of 52 subjects recording motor imagery of the left and right hands [15][17]
+- Cho2017: 64-channel eeg signals of 52 subjects recording motor imagery of the left and right hands [15][17]

-## Motivation
+## Motivation && Problem Defination
-With some preliminary experiment results we find that the biosignals such as EEG have much differences between subjects.
-If the biosignal data of a specific person is included in training process, then the DL model can achieve a reasonable
+With some preliminary experiment results, we find that the biosignals such as EEGs of motor imagery are different among subjects.
+These differences bring the diffculties in cross-subject biosignal classification tasks.
+For example, if we train the DL model on first n subjects (each subject k data samples) while test the remaining m subjects (each subject k data samples), we will have much lower classification accuracy than training on m+n subjects (each subject has k1 data samples) and test on the same m+n subjects but different data samples (each subject has k2 data samples, k1 + k2 = k).

+Although collecting biosignals from a large amount of subjects can help reduce this gap, the cost in time and money are expensive.
+Most datasets only contain 20 to 40 subjects in total.

+Based on theses observations, we want to explore if we can have a data efficient method that enables the model to learn the essential information from the given subjects and can be applied to unknown subjects.
+Contrastive learning is a popular approach to help DL models with less labeled data to achieve better performance.
+However, the previous contrastive learning methods only focus on number of labeled data per class.
+The cost of looking for & training subjects and label for signals are both non-trivial.
+Then we propose three experiment settings for our contrastive learning approach:

+If there are m+n subjects in total, all training & validation data comes from first n subjects and test data from m subjects.
+There are no overlapping of subjects between train/val and test.
+- **Labeled Data Per Subject vs Accuracy**: Variation in the number of labeled data per subjects versus accuracy change
+- **Labeled Subjects vs Accuracy**: Variation in the number of labeled subjects versus accuracy change
+- **Subjects vs Accuracy**: Variation in the number of subjects versus accuracy change, here all avaliable subjects are labeled and there are no unlabeled subjects can be used

 ## Solution
+There are two key points in our solution:
+### 1. Label reorganization
+### 2. Semi-supervised learning with both labeled & unlabeled data

 ## Current Status && Next Steps
 ## References
 [1] Grill, Jean-Bastien, et al. "Bootstrap your own latent-a new approach to self-supervised learning."
 Advances in neural information processing systems 33 (2020): 21271-21284.